wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 * Separate summaries for attacks, vulnerabilities and incidents
 * Detailed information on the events in each section

 CSV includes details on each event matching the filter and is good for the technical purposes.
-You can use it for creating dashboards, getting unique attacker IPs, the list of attacked API hosts/applications, etc.
+You can use it for creating dashboards, getting unique attacker IPs, producing a list of attacked API hosts/applications, etc.

 ## Create report